OrdinaryMagician/alicegl/README.md

 - **AGL will now attempt to fit a square peg in a round hole**: You're either accessing a 2D sampler with aglTex3D or a 3D sampler with aglTex2D.
 The value returned will be "mostly" correct for each situation, though.
 - **No data has been passed to API call**: This will happen when creating arrays or samplers.
 It won't prevent the creation of either object, but just let you know that bad things will happen if you do NOT set actual data before using them.
 - **Element has no data to read**: The companion to the previous warning.
 The library is attempting to read from an object with no assigned data.
 It will default to some predefined fallback value in such a case.
+This will also happen when reading from uninitialized samplers.
 - **No vertices to see here**: You forgot to set the ARR_VERTICES flag on either the queue or an array.
 This will easily happen if you're drawing from an uninitialized queue/array.
+- **No target buffer has been set**: A geometry draw operation cannot be performed if you didn't set the target buffer.
 - **Function not implemented**: You're using something that isn't done yet.
   This will show up A LOT before the project is 100% complete.

 ## Okay whatever... so... is it going to be FOSS?